shamshertamang/trinity-voting-app/README.md

 ## Development Notes

 - The application uses an H2 in-memory database, so all data is reset when the application restarts
-- For production use, consider switching to a persistent database like PostgreSQL or MySQL
-- The application runs on port 8080 by default
+- The application runs on port 8080/swagger-ui by default
-- **Docker**: The application can be containerised using the Dockerfile
 - **Java Version**: Build and tested with JDK21

 ## License